 Rachakonda sees uptick in murders, kidnappings; overall crime rate rises

-Hyderabad: The Rachakonda Police Commissionerate has registered a total of 28,626 cases in 2024, which is an increase from last year’s 27,586 cases in...
+The Rachakonda Police Commissionerate has registered a total of 28,626 cases in 2024, which is an increase from last year’s 27,586 cases in overall crime.

 Presenting the annual report 2024, Rachakonda Police Commissioner G Sudheer Babu on Monday informed that the overall crime has been increased by 4 per cent.
 Murders registered an 11 per cent rise in 2024 with 73 cases compared to 66 in the previous year.
 Kidnappings, including minor missing cases, increased by 10 per cent with 463 such cases recorded this year as compared to 420 in 2023.